The International Arbitration Review: United Kingdom - England & Wales

 Brexit may arguably have positive consequences for the London arbitration market in several respects.

-First, Brexit may create additional reasons for commercial users in some sectors that have historically been more inclined to resort to the English courts (e.g., in the financial services sector) to use arbitration.30 While the United Kingdom remains a Member State of the European Union, a judgment obtained in the English courts is presumptively enforceable in other states within the European Union under the Brussels I Regulation (recast), Regulation 1215/2012 (Recast Regulation) (subject only to limited exceptions).
-However, as discussed further below, it is unclear whether the Recast Regulation will continue to apply in the United Kingdom after it leaves the European Union.31 This potentially increases the 'enforceability premium' that attaches to an arbitral award as distinct from an English judgment.
-Whereas there is potential uncertainty surrounding the extent to which an English judgment will continue to be enforceable in other European Union Member States, an arbitral award will continue to benefit from the existing enforcement regime under the New York Convention.
+First, Brexit may create additional reasons for commercial users in some sectors that have historically been more inclined to resort to the English courts (e.g., in the financial services sector) to use arbitration.30 While the United Kingdom was a Member State of the EU, a judgment obtained in the English courts was presumptively enforceable in other states within the EU under the Brussels I Regulation (recast), Regulation 1215/2012 (Recast Regulation) (subject only to limited exceptions).
+However, as discussed further below, now that the United Kingdom has left the EU, the Recast Regulation no longer applies in the United Kingdom.31 It is currently unclear whether the United Kingdom will be able to re-join the Lugano Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters (Lugano Convention), a similar regime governing judicial cooperation.32 This potentially increases the 'enforceability premium' that attaches to an arbitral award as distinct from an English judgment.
+Whereas there is potential uncertainty surrounding the extent to which an English judgment will continue to be enforceable in other EU Member States, an arbitral award will continue to benefit from the existing enforcement regime under the New York Convention.
 Parties entering into long-term contracts, in particular, may see significant advantages in opting for international arbitration over other means of dispute resolution.

-Second, Brexit may give English courts greater freedom to issue anti-suit injunctions to protect the integrity of an agreement to arbitrate in London.
-At present, the English courts cannot issue anti-suit injunctions to restrain parties from court proceedings in other EU Member States.32 The English courts can only grant an anti-suit injunction to restrain a party from seeking to proceed with claims in a national court outside the EU in breach of an agreement to arbitrate.
-Thus, post-Brexit, since the limitation would no longer apply, English courts could more freely issue anti-suit injunctions for breach of arbitration agreements.
+Second, Brexit has given English courts greater freedom to issue anti-suit injunctions to protect the integrity of an agreement to arbitrate in London.
+As a result of the United Kingdom's EU membership, the English courts could not issue anti-suit injunctions to restrain parties from court proceedings in other EU Member States.33 Following the Court of Justice of the European Union (CJEU)'s decision in West Tankers,34 the courts of EU Member states can only grant an anti-suit injunction to restrain a party from seeking to proceed with claims in a national court outside the EU in breach of an agreement to arbitrate.
+Now that the United Kingdom has left the EU, it appears that this limitation no longer applies.
+English courts can therefore more freely issue anti-suit injunctions for breach of arbitration agreements.

 The Hague Convention